|Score & analyse behaviours live or from video||The Observer XT|

 EthoVision XT is the state-of-the-art video-tracking system that automatically records animal activity and movement, including motility and explorative behaviour.

-A novel system for automated quantitative gait analysis in rodents.
+A complete system for automated quantitative gait analysis in rodents.
 Objectively and rapidly measure a range of gait and individual paw parameters.

 The ErasmusLadder is a system for the assessment of motor performance and motor learning in mice.